Youth tobacco use rates declined slightly in US, but ‘work is far from over,’ health officials say | KRDO

 There are also actions families and teachers can take to help protect students, such as familiarizing themselves with the brands that are popular, being aware of the risks of nicotine use in kids and having the health care resources to help students quit if they are using the products, King said.

-“Everyone has a role and for FDA’s part, we’re continuing to educate people about the risk, get them to those evidence-based resources in coordination with colleagues at the Centers for Disease Control and Prevention and also working closely with states and communities to make sure they have the information to help prevent kids from this health risk,” he said.
+The study zoomed in for a closer look at 18- to 20-year-old e-cigarette users and found that nearly 72% had never used combustible cigarettes.

+“Some of this is kids who had previously used e-cigarettes as youth and are now aging into young adulthood, and so it’s an important reminder for us to continue that prevention lens, but also making sure that we have resources available to help these youth and young adults quit using these tobacco products, so they don’t continue into full adulthood continuing to use these products,” King said.

-Yolonda Richardson, the president and CEO of the Campaign for Tobacco-Free Kids, said in part that the survey results are “terrific news,” but more progress needs to be made.
+Yolonda Richardson, the president and CEO of the Campaign for Tobacco-Free Kids, said in part that the survey results of middle and high school students were “terrific news,” but more progress needs to be made.

 “These results are powerful evidence that, with the right policies and public education campaigns, we can drive down and even eliminate youth use of all tobacco products.
 They show that we can reduce youth e-cigarette use without a resurgence in cigarette smoking,” she said in a statement.
 “Despite this progress, youth e-cigarette use remains a serious public health problem in the United States, and it continues to be driven by the widespread availability of illegal and unauthorized flavored products that must be taken off the market.”

-Note: Correction: A previous version of this story gave the incorrect name for Dr. Brian King.